birg81/teachingCodeRepo/AS-2023-2024/3X-INFO/readme.md

 - Variables and Data Types 🧮
 - Input/Output 🚀
 - Arrays and Functions 🧩
-- Magical Algorithms 🪄
+- Magical Algorithms 🔮
 - Vector Sorting 📈
 - The Enigma of Pointers 🧙‍♂️

 ## Learning Path
 Our journey begins with Flowcharts, teaching you how to plan your code effectively.
-We'll then move on to translating into C language to bring your algorithms to life.
-You'll learn to manipulate data with variables and types, communicate with the outside world through input/output, and organize complex data with arrays and functions.
+Then we'll move on to translating into **C** language so to bring your algorithms to life.
+You'll learn how to manipulate data with variables and types, communicate with the outside world through input/output, and organize complex data with arrays and functions.

 ## Wishes
 Conquer this fascinating world, computer science students!
 May every line of code be an adventure and every bug a challenge.
 Bon voyage into third-year computer science! 💻🚀🌌